deepanshs/mrsimulator/docs/user_guide/method/method.rst

     :alt: figure
     :align: center

+    Energy level diagram for three coupled spin :math:`I=1/2` nuclei.
+Arrows beginning at the initial state and end at the final state represent the single-spin single-quantum transitions.
+Transitions are labeled with their corresponding single-spin :math:`\text{p}_i` transition symmetry function
+    values.

 Keep in mind that the Method object does not know, in advance, the number of sites in a spin system.